 A strong believer in assessment, quality and continuous improvement, Shomari takes every opportunity to lead by example and to promote the personal and professional development of his team members.

 Mr. Scott is a keen sportsman and is passionate about basketball.
-He played on the Cayman Islands national team for 10 years and over the past seven years has coached both youth and men’s basketball in his free time.
+He played on the Cayman Islands national team for 10 years and over the past several years has coached both youth and men’s basketball in his free time.

 In 2013, he was awarded the Young Caymanian Leadership Award, which recognizes outstanding young Caymanians whose achievements and actions make a significant contribution to the islands’ society and who serve as positive role models for other youth.